GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 ### Description

 Design a SQL query that retrieves the **top result** from the embeddings table given the phrase `car crash`.
-Once you have found the correct video segment, you'll use Vertex AI Studio to extract the exact timestamp of the accident from that video segment.
+Once you have found the correct video segment, you'll use Vertex AI Studio to extract the exact timestamp of the crash from that video segment.

 Navivate to Vertex AI Studio, Freeform option, and design a prompt to get the exact timestamp of the crash, using the video segment in your prompt.